 In April 1993, the CTD selected the Board of Sumter County Commissioners (BOCC) to serve as the CTC.
-In October 1993, the transportation section of the Senior Services Program was transferred into a newly
+In October 1993, the transportation section of the Senior Services Program was transferred into a newly created Transportation Services Department within Sumter County's Division of Public Services for the

 The Lake~Sumter MPO became the Designated Official Planning Agency (DOPA) for Sumter County in 2008.
 In that role, the MPO is responsible for recommending a CTC for Sumter County to the CTD.
-At its March 14, 2017, meeting, the CTD approved the MPO's recommendation to designate the Sumter County BOCC to serve as the CTC through June 30, 2023.
-The MPO recommended that the Sumter County BOCC continue as the CTC for Sumter County at the CTD Business Meeting on March 15, 2023.
+At its March 15, 2023, meeting, the CTD approved the MPO's recommendation to designate the Sumter County BOCC to continue to serve as the CTC through June 30, 2028.